 - Emergency response planning

-- A very specific code of ethics where protection of the workers and the public is paramount
+- A very specific code of ethics where the protection of the workers and the public is paramount.

-If you’re concerned about whether your factory, warehouse, office, public building, or residence has something that may adversely affect your health, then a Certified Industrial Hygienist (CIH) is a good choice.
-It may not be necessary to retain a CIH to do testing work (as a cost control measure) but it is always best to have that work done by an Industrial Hygienist who is under the direct supervision of a Certified Industrial Hygienist.
+If you’re concerned about whether your factory, warehouse, office, public building, or residence has something that may adversely affect your health, the health of other employees, then a Certified Industrial Hygienist (CIH) is a good choice.
+It may not be necessary to retain a CIH to do testing work (as a cost-control measure) but it is always best to have that work done by an Industrial Hygienist who is under the direct supervision of a Certified Industrial Hygienist.
 That way you are ensuring that an expert is ultimately responsible for the quality of the work.